JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-The first overloades method returns the number of characters copied, not including the terminating null character.
+The first overloaded method returns the number of characters copied, not including the terminating null character.

 The second overloaded method returns the retrieved text.